April 12 2010 (Reviewed July 16,2021)

 A simple rubric from Boettcher & Conrad, 2010 for getting you started in using one for discussion posts follows:

 Another measure often used in rubrics is format, which includes adherence to appropriate written English.
-In our webinar discussion many faculty commented on the need to provide feedback on what is basically professional writing standards and accuracy.
+In our discussion many faculty commented on the need to provide feedback on what is basically professional writing standards and accuracy.
 This is such a fundamental professional skill that it might be worth some coordinated action to address.
-Links to other rubrics, such as for podcasting and blog entries were included in ecoaching tip #75 earlier this spring.
+Links to other rubrics, such as for podcasting and blog entries are in eCoaching tip #75.

 Three Purposes of Feedback